jackfranklin/javascriptplayground.com/_posts/2014-07-09-testing-express-routes.md

 The steps to being able to test this are:

-- Define each route's function eslewhere, and then pass it into an `app.get` call later.
+- Define each route's function elsewhere, and then pass it into an `app.get` call later.
 This lets us have access to the route function isolated from Express.
 - Because all of my responses call `res.json`, in our tests we will need to fake the method.
 We can pass in a method called `json`, so the code will work, but in there we can add our own implementation that will test the JSON response is what we expect.

 I like to split my routes up into different files, one for each grouping of endpoints.
 For example, the below code contains routes that will be used under the `/users` endpoint.
 This is a good example of how I like to define my routes - completely independent of the Express framework.